 Our Art Project

-I used water soluble pastels to draw symbols of God the Father’s creation of the world from “Genesis”-the sun, plants, water, and a rainbow (from “Noah’s Ark”) –at the top and bottom of the cross.
-The cross itself is a symbol of God the Son, Jesus Christ.
+The cross is a symbol of Jesus Christ.
 Children might want to draw a simple heart as a symbol of their love for Jesus, or they can draw the Sacred Heart of Jesus, with the cross at the top of the heart and the “radiance” around the heart.
-God the Holy Spirit has several symbols.
+The Holy Spirit has several symbols.
 I used the symbol of flames from the “tongues of fire” of the Holy Spirit at Pentecost.
 The dove is also a symbol of the Holy Spirit, but it is harder to draw.
 If using pastels, have your child use his or her finger to smear the pastel for a smooth effect.

 Invite your family members to do a good deed for others this week at home and at school.
 Perhaps they can sweep up litter on their block, or ask to help the teacher with a simple job, such as emptying the class trash can.